advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 > **TODO**

-This is possible [using a manifest](https://docs.github.com/en/enterprise-cloud@latest/apps/sharing-github-apps/registering-a-github-app-from-a-manifest), but has not been implemented.
+This is possible [using a manifest](https://docs.github.com/en/enterprise-cloud@latest/apps/sharing-github-apps/registering-a-github-app-from-a-manifest), but has not yet been implemented here.

 ## Installing the GitHub App